fahimsahriar/chat-gpt-mern/README.md

 API of chatGPT can make our software far more better.
 In this project I used ChatGPT API to generate response.
 It is a full-stack web application consisting of a client-side frontend and a server-side backend.

+## Branches and Features

+### 1. `feature#/authentication-authorization`

+- **Description:** Basic starter code for a full-stack MERN software with authentication and authorization features.
+- **Key Features:**
+  - User sign-up functionality.
+  - User log-in system.
+  - Password recovery mechanism.

+### 2. `feature#/initiating-chatgpt-api`

+- **Description:** Implementation of the ChatGPT API for natural language conversations.
+- **Key Features:**
+  - User-friendly UI for a seamless chatting experience.
+  - Persistence of previous messages.
+  - Ability to provide a prompt and receive a ChatGPT-generated response.

+### 3. `feature#/function-calling`

+- **Description:** Introduction of function calling in ChatGPT with a focus on a specific function.
+- **Key Features:**
+  - Basic setup of a function in ChatGPT.
+  - Example function: Retrieving weather information by providing a location parameter.

 ### Setup
 1. **Clone the Repository**